 - All essential amino acids (especially from the little red guys- Goji’s!)

-- ½-1 cup of unsweetened vanilla almond milk (depends on how thick/thin you like it)
+- ½-1 cup of unsweetened vanilla almond milk (to desired consistency)

 - 1 banana

 - large dash of cinnamon

 - ¼ teaspoon of vanilla extract

 - Sprinkle of unsweetened shredded coconut, dried banana chips, pumpkin seeds, etc.